mickybrainlab-wq/Business_Worrior_Character_design/part1.md

 **Everything that exist is created by us, the country, the baking system, the education system, the laws, the rules, the story, the meaning of something, we can create anything we want**

-**Normal person just follow the path that we create, and he thinks that its choosen by him, like arts, commerce, medical, non medical he thiks he will choose, but he will work one of my 4 company at the end, my gole is just to capture the firsh, use any color of net**
+**Normal person just follow the path that we create, and he thinks that its choosen by him, like arts, commerce, medical, non medical he thiks he will choose, but he will work one of my 4 company at the end, my gole is just to capture the firsh, use any color of net, Ab kitni badi machli pakdunga , vo to machli ke apne life ke strugule and skills or feature pe depend karta hi, hamare lie sab ek fish hi, ham talab banane wale hi, or unse kam karwane wale **

 ---